 The past 20 years have seen enormous advances in communication.
 In mobile phone communication we have moved from basic text messages in 2001 to sophisticated apps in 2012 and on to possible neutrino-based communication in the future.
 In terms of the Internet, we have moved from simple browsing capabilities to online shopping and playing games; there are even paying games online where you can earn money whilst you play!
 There has also been an explosion of electronic social networking.
 No doubt these will all continue to grow over the next 20 years, and the statistics when it comes to things like online shopping will look very different to how they are today (you can click here to get an idea of the current numbers).

 New forms of communication bring new forms of language plus, thanks to things like these Frontier internet plans providing high speed internet, more and more people are live streaming, or making voice and video calls, meaning that there is a lot less written communication than there ever has been.
 Not only that, but written communication has been shortened as a result of the internet.
 Many of us will remember, for example, when one tweet was limited to 140 characters, and having to manipulate what we were typing in order for us to be able to say what we wanted.
-Plus, back in the early 2000s when text messages were limited to a certain number of characters, people had to shorten words and use abbreviations.
+Plus, back in the early 2000s when text messages were also limited to a certain number of characters, people had to shorten words and use abbreviations.
 Starting with the obvious abbreviation of ‘u’, our young generation became more inventive and now ‘gr8’, ‘RUOK?’, ‘L8R’ and ‘BCNU’ are the norm.
 Such abbreviations have become so ingrained that teachers have reported students using them in formal exam papers.